fengzhangcs/CoRunBench/README.md

 5. If you wants to try single application, please go into its directory and run related bash file.

 ##Publications##
-If you use this benchmark, please cite our paper:
+If you use this benchmark, please cite our papers:

+Feng Zhang, Jidong Zhai, Bingsheng He, Shuhao Zhang, Wenguang Chen.
+Understanding Co-running Behaviors on Integrated CPU/GPU Architectures.
+IEEE Trans.
+Parallel Distrib.
+Syst.
+(2016)

-Zhang F, Zhai J, Chen W, et al. To Co-Run, or Not To Co-Run: A Performance Study on Integrated Architectures[C]//Modeling, Analysis and Simulation of Computer and Telecommunication Systems (MASCOTS), 2015 IEEE 23rd International Symposium on.
+Feng Zhang, Jidong Zhai, Wenguang Chen, Bingsheng He, Shuhao Zhang.
+To Co-Run, or Not To Co-Run: A Performance Study on Integrated Architectures[C]//Modeling, Analysis and Simulation of Computer and Telecommunication Systems (MASCOTS), 2015 IEEE 23rd International Symposium on.
 IEEE, 2015: 89-92. [bib](https://scholar.google.com/scholar?hl=zh-CN&q=To+Co-Run%2C+or+Not+To+Co-Run%3A+A+Performance+Study+on+Integrated+Architectures&btnG=&lr=#)

-Our Journal paper is coming soon.

 ##Acknowledgement##
 *CoRunBench is developed by Tsinghua University, National University of Singapore.